Uruguayan Citizenship: 2026 Guide to Eligibility, Requirements and Costs

 • continue to demonstrate a stable and lawful source of financial means

-To get citizenship via naturalization in Uruguay, you must first obtain residency.
+To get citizenship via naturalization in Uruguay, you have to first obtain residency.
 You can become a Uruguayan resident through different pathways, such as the Uruguay Independent Means Visa, which grants permanent residency to foreigners who can demonstrate a stable and passive minimum monthly income of $1,500, such as pensions, rental income, or dividends from abroad.

 punta-del-este-uruguay-long